 Text messaging allows you to send short quips of text from one cell phone to another.
-As long as the other phone is on and receiving a signal, the message is received instantly - not denying it!
-That makes texting worthy as a form of instant communication.
+As long as the other phone is on and receiving a signal, the message is received instantly.
+That makes texting a quick and worthy form of communication.

-Don't text while you're driving.

-- Don't text in a movie theater. - ✓ Don't text in any situation where it's distracting. - ✓ Most cell phone plans include unlimited texting; however, some older plans may charge you per text.
-Check with your cellular provider to be sure. - ✓ If you're over 25, you might want to know that the translation of this section's title is "Message for You."
+- >> Don't text while you're driving. - >> Don't text in a movie theater. - >> Don't text in any situation where it's distracting. - Most cell phone plans include unlimited texting; however, some older plans may charge you per text.
+Check with your cellular provider to be sure. - If you're over 25, you might want to know that the translation of this section's title is "Message for You." - The nerdy term for text messaging is SMS, which stands for Short Message Service.

-Selecting a texting app
+Opening the texting app